cicichenmicrosoft/azure-powershell/src/ComputeFleet/ComputeFleet.Autorest/docs/exports/Get-Fleet.md

 ## PARAMETERS

 ### -FleetName
-The name of the Compute Fleet
+The name of the Compute ComputeFleet

 ```yaml
 Type: System.String